AlasGou/Software-Development-Quick-Tutorials/Domain-Driven-Design/Introduction.md

 domain, and the approve method signature is modified the accept the new domain service.

-Although the domain has changed, the command used to interact with domain does not.
+Although the domain has changed, the `ApprovePurchaseOrderCommand` used to interact with the domain does not.

 ```csharp
 public class PurchaseOrderCommandHandler : IHandleCommand<ApprovePurchaseOrderCommand>